mz0121coder/mz0121coder/README.md

 ### Hi there, I'm Mohammad 👋

-- 💻 I’m a full stack JavaScript developer based in the Midlands.
+- 💻 I’m a JavaScript developer based in the Midlands.
 - 🔭 I’m working on coding challenges and team projects.